My Journey To Natural Fiber Clothing

 to know the people involved in every element of the clothes.

-And all along this path, to have mutually-beneficial relationships with Earth, the plants and animals and the people involved.
+And all along this path, to have mutually beneficial relationships with Earth, the plants and animals and the people involved.

-My dream of natural fiber clothing continues to my death.
 Throughout my life of wearing these clothes, as they wear out beyond repair, they will be composted and returned to Earth.
 The fibers that once clothed my body will return to the soil to nurture Earth.
 Natural fibers and natural dyes can be used in a closed-loop system with no garbage cans, no landfills and no waste.
 If I lose an item of clothing while walking through the woods or canoeing down a river, the clothes can simply return to Earth, just like the leaves that fall from the trees.

 My dream is to walk one last time into the woods and to never return.
 My body will return to Earth along with the simple clothes that I am wearing.